EPCCed/tesseract-docs/user-guide/batch.rst

 - 128 nodes (3072 cores)
 - 256 nodes (6144 cores)
 - 512 nodes (12288 cores)
+- 1024 nodes (24576 cores)

+The exception to this layout are the 8 GPU compute nodes where jobs can range from 1 to 8 nodes.

 The maximum runtime for jobs on Tesseract is currently 48 hours.